-How to find a General Practitioner?
+How to find a General Practitioner in Wageningen?

-General Practitioner in Bennekom or Ede
+If you live in Bennekom or Ede

 Visiting your GP